canonical/certification-docs/MAAS_Advanced_NUC_Installation_And_Configuration_Scripted.rst

     * An Ubuntu cloud image is required for virtualization tests.
 Having such an
     * image on your MAAS server can be convenient, but downloading it can take
     * a while (it's about 250MiB).
     *
+    * To defer this task, respond 'N' to the following question.
+    *
     * Do you want to copy a cloud image for the vitualization tests (Y/n)?